RedisLabs/redislabs-docs/content/embeds/backup-locations.md

 - Private key

 {{< note >}}

-You can retrive the client and key details from a defined service account in GCP console (go to API & Services > Credentials > Create Credentials).
+You can find the client and key details in your service account in the GCP console (**API & Services** > **Credentials** > **Create Credentials**).

-The service account should be set with `Storage Legacy Bucket Writer` permissions on the target bucket.
-Verify the bucket doesn't use a retention policy as it can interfere with the process.
+- Make sure that the service account has the `Storage Legacy Bucket Writer` permission on the target bucket.
+- Make sure that the bucket doesn't use a retention policy because it can interfere with the process.
-Note that the format of the private key from the downloaded JSON is in a single string where new lines are marked with `\n` characters.
-When pasting the key into the UI, reformat the key by replacing all `\n` characters with a new line.
+- The format of the private key from the downloaded JSON is in a single string where new lines are marked with `\n` characters.
+    When you paste the key into the RS web UI, replace each `\n` character with a new line.

 {{< /note >}}